Revolutionary Science

 Patients around the world are counting on us.

 Despite incredible scientific progress, 600,000 Americans and 8 million people worldwide still die of cancer each year.
 We are determined to find a solution for each individual patient.
-The Dana-Farber Campaign will enable us to discover new ways to prevent, treat, and Defy Cancer.
+Philanthropy is enabling us to discover new ways to prevent, treat, and Defy Cancer.
 Forever.

 Cancer Prevention, Early Detection, & Interception